-- 5.1 Employees must report all periods of sickness absence as detailed in the Conditions of Service (Sickness Absence Leave and Pay), on 1st, 4th, 7th and every 7th day thereafter. - 5.2 When an employee reports their absence the line manager will identify how best to support them.
-The discussion will cover the following: - What is reason for absence? - Has any medical advice been sought? - Is there anything we can do to help? - Are there any workplace issues contributing to absence? - Are there outstanding work items that require to be completed? - What is the expected return date if known? - When they are next due to make contact? - 5.3 In order to give employees the best support it will be appropriate in most cases of psychological or musculoskeletal conditions to organise early intervention arrangements.
+- 5.1 Employees must report all periods of sickness absence via phone call as detailed in the Conditions of Service (Sickness Absence Leave and Pay), on 1st, 4th, 7th and every 7th day thereafter. - 5.2 Whilst contact for the above notification stages, is calculated on calendar days, should your work location be closed, then contact must take place with your line manager on the next available day. - Local arrangements for reporting may also be in place for nonstandard working patterns. - 5.3 When an employee reports their absence the line manager will identify how best to support them.
+The discussion will cover the following: - What is the reason for absence and expected duration? - Has any medical advice been sought? - Is there anything we can do to help? - Are there any workplace issues contributing to absence? - Are there outstanding work items that require to be completed? - What is the expected return date if known? - When they are next due to make contact? - Are further supports required such as Employee Assistance Provider (EAP), or an Occupational Health referral for musculoskeletal issues? - 5.4 In order to give employees the best support, it will be appropriate in most cases of psychological or musculoskeletal conditions to organise Wellbeing Support arrangements.